Mangar2/yaha/INSTALLATION.md

 ### Create a messagestore configuration file

-Create the file "message_store_config.json" with the following content
+Create the file "message_store_config.json" with the following content.
+It contains the settings for the messageStore only.

+- The service listens on port 8200
+- Has the name "yaha/messagestore"
+- Requests the broker to queue messages if needed (clean = false)
+- Persists the data in the folder /home/pi/yaha/data

 ```JSON
 {